 • Supports healthy weight management

-• Relaxes the nervous system and calms the mind
+• Relaxes the stress response, nervous system and calms the mind

 • Helps to re-establish one’s natural state of balance

 • Promotes optimal health and well-being

 A spring cleanse is simply a way of lightening the load on the body and gently nourishing.
 These are my foundation tips for a spring cleanse, 28 days is the optimum length of time but anything over a week is better than nothing if this is not practical for you:

 1. Avoid non-nourishing foods such as sugar, alcohol and white flour products.
 Replace with organic whole grains (wholegrain rice, amaranth, buckwheat, quinoa) and natural sugars- honey.

 2. Drink more filtered water, at least 8 glasses although not with meals (this dilutes the digestive juices).
 If you can, drink this water warm by using part boiled water and part cold water.
 This encourages the movement of the lymphatic system as well as promoting toxic build up in the skin, kidneys and gut.

 3. Start the day with a mug of hot water and the juice of half a lemon or a capful of apple cider vinegar.
 This alkalizes the body (therefore supporting the breakdown of toxic residue and ensuing inflammation) and motivates the metabolism at the start of the day.